Nurse Practitioner: Acute, Outpatient Oncology

 - BLS CPR certification required: AHA, Red Cross, or Military Training Network accepted

-- NP work experience preferred but not required
+- At least 18 months of continuous NP work experience required

-- At least 3 years of acute care RN work experience (oncology specialty strongly preferred)
+- At least 2 years of continuous acute care RN work experience (oncology specialty strongly preferred)

 Urgent Care Provider for all oncology patients, including radiation oncology, solid tumor and hematologic malignancy patients.